 STIR (Short Tau Inversion Recovery)

-Fat suppression enhances detection of bone marrow edema, trauma, and inflammation.
+Strong suppression of fat by sequences for better detection of inflammation, bone marrow edema, trauma, and tumours.

 Common Conditions Diagnosed with MRI of Cervico-Dorsal Spine